Hello

 I’m an artist and filmmaker based in Narrm/Melbourne.

-Currently undertaking a MFA at Monash University of Art, Design and Architecture (MADA).
+Currently a MFA candidate at Monash University’s Faculty of Art, Design and Architecture (MADA), with a research and practical background in film and the built environment.

 naveedfarro@gmail.com